NesibeYilmazer/NesibeYilmazer/README.md

 # Hi there 👋  I'm Nesibe #

  <p>
-    I'm 21 years old and living in Germany from 2 years.
+    I am a, 21-year-old woman trying to become a "developer" in the IT community and adapt to Germany.
+I am looking for the fastest ways to find a job.
-    I've never worked before in any workplace.
-    I've no salary or income source.
+    I've never worked before in any workplace and I have no salary or income source.
 My mother language is Turkish.
 I have high school certificate.
-    I’m currently learning German and English and the Software Developement now.
-    I do not have any University registration now, but I want to start.
+    I’m currently learning German and English and the Full Stack Developement now.
+I do not have a university background, just for now.
-    I am looking for the fastest ways to find a job.